scribe-security/docs/docs/CLI/valint/README.md

 Lastly, Valint allows you to sign and verify a target against the signer's identity and policy across the supply chain.

 ## Installing `valint`
-Choose any of the following command line interpreter (CLI) installation options:
+Choose any of the following command line interface (CLI) installation options:

 <details>
   <summary> Pull binary </summary>